Stephen Fleming: IPL career

 Fleming was acquired by Chennai Super Kings (CSK) for US$350,000 for the inaugural season of Indian Premier League.
 He played just one season and scored 196 runs in ten matches with CSK finishing as runners-up.

-Post retirement
+Coaching career

-Fleming was appointed as the head coach of Chennai Super Kings in 2009 when he retired as a player.
+Fleming was appointed as the head coach of CSK in 2009 after he retired as a player.
 Under his coaching, CSK won the 2010 season and qualified for Champions League Twenty20.
 Chennai won the 2010 Champions league.
 Fleming coached CSK to its second consecutive IPL title in 2011 and its second Champions League Twenty20 title in 2014.